 For now, hide the shadow layer by clicking on the visibility icon on the left side of its layer in the layers list.
 Click on the reflection layer and go to Layer ▸ Rasterize Shape Layer.
 Now go to Layer ▸ Rotate and Transform ▸ Flip Layer Vertical.
 Using the move tool, position this layer so that it lines up appropriately under the original text.

 The reflection needs to be slightly smaller and softer appearing.
 To make it smaller choose Layer ▸ Rotate and Transform ▸ Scale & Rotate.
 Uncheck the ‘keep proportions’ box.
 Decrease its height slightly.
 Double click to commit the transformation.

 To make the reflection appear softer, add a layer mask to the reflection layer by clicking on the cogwheel towards the bottom left side of the inspector palette.
 Click on the gradient tool in the tools palette and choose the linear black to white gradient.
 Draw a gradient spanning the area of text.
 Decrease the opacity to achieve your desired look.
 In the image below the opacity is set at 50%.

-Click on the eyes on the original text layer and the reflection layer so they re-appear.
+Click on the visibility icon on the original text layer and the reflection layer so they re-appear.
 Move the original text layer to the top of the layers list so the shadow stays behind the original text.
 Use the move tool to place your shadow in the correct spot.
 You can also play around with decreasing the opacity of the shadow layer.

 Additional things to try: create a layer mask on the shadow layer, and apply a gradient similar to the one on the reflection layer.
 This will make the shadow appear to taper off.
 Play around with words that contain "g" or "y".
 The reflection will be trickier!